LShahmiri/SQL-Agent/README.md

 from grocery_db.customer_details
 group by gender
 order by avg_distance desc;
 AI Response:

-“On average, female customers live the furthest from the store.”
+“Female customers live the furthest on average.”